Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 It is the Base Commander’s duty to keep the Base open to ensure its operational readiness at any given time, as any closures or delays impact the Base’s ability to serve and support our members, our Formation, the Royal Canadian Navy and the Canadian Armed Forces as a whole.
 This duty to remain operational may appear, at times, in direct conflict with the Base Commander’s responsibility to ensure the safety and security of Defence Team personnel and their families.
 This, however, is not the case.

-- The Base Commander is responsible for deeming the Base open or closed to access for most Defence Team members based on daily conditions, however only 1,400 of the approximately 11,000 Defence Team members in the local area fall under his/her Chain of Command.
-This is why personnel are encouraged to speak with their respective Chains of Command/supervisors prior to any inclement weather event if there are concerns with a safe or timely arrival to work.
+- The Base Commander is responsible for deeming the Base open or closed to access for most Defence Team members based on daily conditions, however only 1,400 of the approximately 11,000 Defence Team members in the local area fall under their Chain of Command.
+This is why personnel are always encouraged to speak with their respective Chains of Command/supervisors prior to any inclement weather event if there are concerns with a safe and timely arrival to work.

 - What does a “Base closure” really mean?